MOHAPY24/downtown/README.md

 ## Usage
 1. Edit the `Sitefile` in the config directory to customize your site settings.
 2. Place your Markdown files in the `build/mark` directory.
-3. Optional: Add custom CSS files to the `build/css` directory and JavaScript files to the `build/js` directory.
-4. Optional: Add a README for your site in the `build` directory.
+3. Optional: Add a README for your site in the `build` directory.
-5. Optional: Edit the template HTML file in the `src/template` directory to change the basic layout of your site.
+4. Optional: Edit the template HTML file in the `src/template` directory to change the basic layout of your site.
-6. Run the main script to generate your website:
+5. Run the main script to generate your website:
 For POSIX systems:
 ```bash
 bash cmd/build.sh